-Guys, Spring is literally right around the corner, and we’re psyching up for the kickoff of wedding season that comes along with it.
+Guys, Summer is literally right around the corner, and we’re psyching up for the kickoff of wedding season that comes along with it.
 We’ve already been brushing up on good wedding guest 101 and considering whether or not we’ll be bringing gifts to the wedding ((spoiler alert - nope)), so aside from figuring out our outfits for the day, we’re good.

 And we came up with something else for our list of good wedding guest characteristics.
 Because, yes, well-behaved guests don’t hijack the microphone to deliver ridiculous, dark alcohol-fueled toasts, but they also don’t sit in their seats judging the Best Man or Maid of Honor when they’re giving their speeches.
 Instead, they practice patience, good manners and the art of a perfect poker face, especially when things start going south - or were DOA, TBH.

 I’ve been to a ton of weddings and listened to dozens of speeches, and I can truthfully say that the good ones never started with ‘For those of you who don’t know me….”
 Literally.
 The worst.
 If you have mind to maneuver those words into your toast, then take our advice and just say no. The majority of the guests will already know who you are (especially if you’re a sibling or family member), either from reading the wedding program or hearing it from the bride or groom, and really, yes, people might pretend to care who you are, but they just want to hear what you have to say about the couple.
 It’s their day, it’s not about you. 😊.
 Unless you’re single and looking to mingle… We’ll get back to that.